 PhD, Philosophy (Asian and Comparative Philosophy), University of Hawai’i at Mānoa, MA, Philosophy (Indian Philosophy), University of Hawai'i at Mānoa , MA, South Asian Languages and Civilizations (Sanskrit, Indian Aesthetics), University of Chicago

-MFA, Musical Theatre Writing, NYU Tisch School of the Arts, MA in World Arts & Cultures, UCLA, BA/BM, Music Composition/Theory, University of Washington
+MFA in Musical Theatre Writing, NYU Tisch School of the Arts, MA in World Arts & Cultures/Dance, UCLA, BA/BM in Music Composition/Theory, University of Washington